caseyg/awesome/TOPICS.md

 *   [AllThingsSmitty/css-protips](https://github.com/AllThingsSmitty/css-protips) - ⚡️ A collection of tips to help take your CSS skills pro 🦾

-## awesome-list

-*   [sindresorhus/awesome-whisper](https://github.com/sindresorhus/awesome-whisper) - 🔊 Awesome list for Whisper — an open-source AI-powered speech recognition system developed by OpenAI

-*   [konfig-sdks/openapi-examples](https://github.com/konfig-sdks/openapi-examples) - The highest quality collection of up-to-date OpenAPI specifications for public APIs on the internet.
-This dataset also includes descriptions, categories, uptime metrics, and media assets for every API.

-*   [brettkromkamp/awesome-knowledge-management](https://github.com/brettkromkamp/awesome-knowledge-management) - A curated list of amazingly awesome articles, people, applications, software libraries and projects related to the knowledge management space

-*   [PatrickJS/awesome-cursorrules](https://github.com/PatrickJS/awesome-cursorrules) - 📄  Configuration files that enhance Cursor AI editor experience with custom rules and behaviors

-*   [tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.

-*   [XargsUK/awesome-adhd](https://github.com/XargsUK/awesome-adhd) - A curated list of ADHD apps, books, ideas and resources across the web!

-*   [hng/tech-coops](https://github.com/hng/tech-coops) - A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.

-*   [reHackable/awesome-reMarkable](https://github.com/reHackable/awesome-reMarkable) - A curated list of projects related to the reMarkable tablet

-*   [lorabv/awesome-agile](https://github.com/lorabv/awesome-agile) - Awesome List of resources on Agile Software Development.

-*   [semantalytics/awesome-semantic-web](https://github.com/semantalytics/awesome-semantic-web) - A curated list of various semantic web and linked data resources.

-*   [rseng/awesome-rseng](https://github.com/rseng/awesome-rseng) - A curated list of GitHub organizations that primarily serve open source or academic software projects.

-*   [kmaasrud/awesome-obsidian](https://github.com/kmaasrud/awesome-obsidian) - 🕶️ Awesome stuff for Obsidian

-*   [theNewDynamic/awesome-hugo](https://github.com/theNewDynamic/awesome-hugo) - A curated list of awesome things related to Hugo, The world's fastest framework for building websites.

-*   [iipc/awesome-web-archiving](https://github.com/iipc/awesome-web-archiving) - An Awesome List for getting started with web archiving

-*   [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.

-*   [serhii-londar/open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps) - 🚀 Awesome list of open source applications for macOS. https://t.me/s/opensourcemacosapps

-*   [nayafia/awesome-maintainers](https://github.com/nayafia/awesome-maintainers) - Talks, blog posts, and interviews about the experience of being an open source maintainer

-*   [machinomy/awesome-non-financial-blockchain](https://github.com/machinomy/awesome-non-financial-blockchain) - Curated list of projects that build non-financial applications of blockchain

-*   [postlight/awesome-cms](https://github.com/postlight/awesome-cms) - 📚 A collection of open and closed source Content Management Systems (CMS) for your perusal.

-*   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

-*   [AllThingsSmitty/css-protips](https://github.com/AllThingsSmitty/css-protips) - ⚡️ A collection of tips to help take your CSS skills pro 🦾

 ## gpt

 *   [sindresorhus/awesome-whisper](https://github.com/sindresorhus/awesome-whisper) - 🔊 Awesome list for Whisper — an open-source AI-powered speech recognition system developed by OpenAI